SruthiSurajan/IPL-Dashboard/README.md

 Shiny is an R package that makes it easy to build interactive web apps straight from R. The dashboard is a visual representation of the overview of IPL from 2008 – 2019.
 The analysis is done on the performance of each players and the team.

 # PROBLEM STATEMENT
-• Visualizing the team and player performance from 2008 – 2019
+• Visualization of the team performance and player performance from 2008 – 2019

-• Visualization of each player and team in the form of plots for the better understanding of the user.

 • Linear regression model for match win.